JulianZhuang/TI-Project-Buck-Power-Design/Project_Plan.md

   4.3 Conduct tests in lab and verify that the design works

-  4.4 Take results and analyze
+  4.4 Take results and analyze to ensure it meets specs

-5.0 Final Report and Presentation
+5.0 Final Test Report and Presentation

   5.1 Document simulation and test results